Followers of the Baptist. 18:24-19:7

 The two episodes recorded in this passage occur during Paul's missionary work in the Aegean region, and in particular, during his ministry in Ephesus, Acts.18:18-19:20.
 First, we have the story of Apollos who knew only the baptism of John and who was therefore given further instruction in The Way by Priscilla and Aquila.
 Second, we have the encounter of Paul with some disciples of John the Baptist.
 Paul also sets out to instruct them in The Way.

 v24-25.
 Our story opens with a man named Apollos who comes to Ephesus and "speaks boldly in the synagogue."
-He was a "learned man" (better, "eloquent") with a "thorough knowledge of the Scriptures."
+He was an "eloquent" speaker with a "thorough knowledge of the Scriptures."
 In the Western text it is noted that he "had been instructed in the way of the Lord", but other texts have "who had been instructed in the word of God."
-The NIV follows the Western text.
+It is likely that "word of God" is correct.

 v3-5.
 Paul then goes on to enquire about their "baptism".
 They knew John's baptism, but not Jesus' baptism.
 John's baptism only pointed to Jesus, but now, what was anticipated has arrived.
 On hearing this they are "baptized into the name of the Lord Jesus."
 If we are dealing here with water baptism, then this is the one and only recorded re-baptism in the New Testament.
 There is no evidence that the apostles themselves were rebaptized and we know that many of them were originally followers of John the Baptist.
 The word "baptism" means "immersion" and it is very likely that the immersion that is being referred to here is an immersion in information, in teaching, instruction.
 These "disciples" had received instruction in the teachings of John, but were yet to be immersed / instructed into "the name", into the person of Jesus.
 They were short on information, not liturgical rites.